How to play bridge

 South bid the hearts first on this hand so South is the "declarer".

 The opening lead

-After the bidding is finished, the person to the left of declarer makes the opening lead.
+After the auction is finished, the person to the left of declarer makes the opening lead.

 Declarer and Dummy